 After: A focused platform where fans can confidently support specific athletes and see their impact grow

-Once the primary user and core value proposition were defined, we ran more research and based on those insights strategically repositioned CrowdNoise around its core growth driver: fan rivalry.
-By gamifying financial participation and embedding competition at the center of the experience, we created stronger emotional hooks and measurable impact.
+Once the primary user and core value proposition were defined, I ran more research ,and based on those insights, strategically repositioned CrowdNoise around its core growth driver—fan rivalry.
+By gamifying financial participation and embedding competition at the center of the experience, I created stronger emotional hooks and measurable impact.
 A streamlined onboarding flow removed friction, allowing users to start playing immediately, learning through action instead of explanation.
 This shift accelerates comprehension, drives engagement, and improves long-term retention.
 Other major improvements included:

 Our overarching design principle was that every interaction should reinforced a single idea: your contribution, no matter how small, has real measurable impact.